robertgz/Testbox/README.md

-Arduino project reading from three sensors and outputing to an lcd.
+Arduino project in C++ that reads from three sensors and outputs to an lcd.

 ## Dependencies
 * MAX6675 library by Adafruit Version 1.0.0